February 2026

 Carefully read the Activity Details steps 1-6 to understand what is being asked of you in this activity.
 You can also watch the How this Works video for a detailed overview.

-You're being asked to submit a 60 to 90 second video highlighting your research from steps 1 through 5.
+You're being asked to submit a video that is two minutes or less highlighting your research from steps 1 through 5.
 Your video should cover: your chosen climate risk, a real Canadian example with data, how insurance protects communities, an insurance career spotlight, and your thoughts on the future.
 Make sure your video link has proper sharing settings.

 Yes, you can complete the activity multiple times exploring different climate risks or insurance careers, though students can only win one micro grant per activity.
 We'd encourage you to focus on quality, not quantity.